Let’s look at our review of The Best Headphones For Guitar Amp.

 For anyone on a lower budget, you’ll find it difficult to discover a better quality of headphones.
 Sound-wise, the Oneodio Pro 10 are right up there with the best in this price bracket.
 I must admit, I was surprised at the quality.
 You can see why they’re a big seller.

-Once again, I’ve found another set of incredibly low priced headphones with a high quality of sound.
+Once again, I’ve found another set of incredibly fair priced headphones with a very high quality of sound.
 Good enough for us guitarists anyway.

-Pros: Reputable 30 Year Seller, 1970s Look, Crisp and Detailed Sound, Insane Low Price, Value For Money
+Pros: Reputable 30 Year Seller, 1970s Look, Crisp and Detailed Sound Quality, Insane Low Price, Value For Money

 Cons: Lacks A Little On The Bass Depth